OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Now you can use objection to dynamically analyze the application on non-rooted devices.

-The following commands summarize how to patch and start dynamic analysis using objection:
+The following commands summarize how to patch and start dynamic analysis using objection using the [UnCrackable App for Android Level 1](0x08b-Reference-Apps.md#uncrackable-app-for-android-level-1) as an example:

 ```bash
 # Download the Uncrackable APK